 Keyboards of any kind were a no no.

 Thankfully things are now on the mend, though last night’s sheet drenching sweats were a little unnerving, not to mention (and I hope of a temporary nature) apparently virtual reality style dream/doze sequences, with vibrant colour tinted monochrome clarity and full surround sound.
 If I’d wanted this, maybe the autumn’s mushrooms would have been an easier way in.
 As it was, to have a bat flying round my ears with wing beats was vivid enough to have me shouting out at 2 am this morning.
 Fortunately the hordes of wall climbing black centipedes or tadpoles didn’t seem quite as threatening.
 Poor Fiona who is following me 3 days later on this trip, was fortunately saved some of the full impact, having sensibly relocated to the guest bedroom.
 So I’m hoping that such apparent hyperaesthesia either is short lived, or if not, I can do some brain training to take me to more enjoyable places.
 (Anyone with any knowledge or experience of similar viral related hyperaesthesia, do feel free to share it)

 Oh, and Whiteness?
 Nothing to do with frost, ice, snow or even snowdrops (for now!)
 The title of another Ted Hughes poem from his River collection.
 (Thanks again to Mark to alerting me to this) You can’t hear Hughes reading it, but the text is available on line if you click here. ( I hope – otherwise google “Ted Hughes heron whiteness poem”!)
 I own the excellent book but wouldn’t want to copy it, but it is well worth reading, for its broken parasol imagery.
 How he saw this without frame freezing, I just don’t know…

-Thanks for reading, and I wish anyone reading this before the 25th, a very Happy and peaceful Christmas.
+I wish anyone reading this before the 25th, a very Happy and peaceful Christmas.